Zwerd/oldzwerd.github.io/_posts/2017-11-24-TCP-connection.md

 ---
 layout: post
 title: TCP connection
-excerpt: "The TCP is freaking amazing! it helps you to track down the packets over the net and knowing for surely that they arrived to the other endpoint succesfully. also if the packets arrived to the other endpoint not in the same order they was sent in the first place, the other side will now what is the right sequence of the packets and arrange theme correctly.
+excerpt: "The TCP is freaking amazing! it helps you to track down the packets over the net and knowing for surely that they arrived to the other endpoint successfully. also if the packets arrived to the other endpoint not in the same order they was sent in the first place, the other side will now what is the right sequence of the packets and arrange theme correctly.
 Let's dive in to the TCP world!"
 tags:
 - network